How to Increase Melanin in Hair?

 Smoking creates congestion in the blood vessels leading to restrictions in the blood flow.
 This impacts the hair follicles as well leading to hair loss and premature greying.

 - Deficiency of vitamin B12

-Vitamin B12 is instrumental in the production of red blood cells.
+Vitamin B12 is instrumental in the production of red blood cells and in improving hair growth.
 A deficiency of vitamin B12 impacts the oxygen supply to the hair follicles causing hair greying.

 - Usage of chemical products

 Sulfate, paraben and silicones are today present in most of the hair products that we use.
 These are harmful to the health of the hair and are closely linked to premature greying of the hair.
 If you’re looking at how to increase melanin in hair, you should switch to products with natural ingredients, like the ones at Traya.

 Before finding out how to increase melanin in hair, let's understand the importance of melanin.
 Melanin for hair - apart from giving the hair its natural characteristic colour also has protective functions.

 By now you know the melanin for hair gives the hair its colour but you’ll be surprised to know that the hair is originally white and gains the colour only after it emerges from the hair follicle.
 Melanin, which is found in the cortex or the middle layer of the hair, is of two types – eumelanin & pheomelanin.

 Different combinations of these two types produce different hair colour types.
 These colours can be one of the five types, black or dark brown, light brown, yellow (or blonde), red, white.